spm615/chemiotc.github.io/_pages/robotic.md

  1. diffuse example of [Automation](https://en.wikipedia.org/wiki/Automation)

  The posibility to think and realize new form of robots and automatic devices, become very popular with the [Make](https://makezine.com/) magazine.
-There an increasing section regards possible interaction with chemistry and chemical production.
-A diffuse consideration of combine chemistry with electronic, mechanics and informatic is a very promising development for the future.
+There an increasing section regards possible interaction with chemistry and biology.
+A diffuse consideration of combining chemistry with electronic, mechanics and informatic is a very promising development for the future.